department-of-veterans-affairs/va.gov-team/products/content-localization/Anchor-Tags-Use-Cases.md

  - The copy link icon should appear at the bottonm of each answer in a Q/A
  - When space permits, the "Link copied" text will appear to the right of the icon and the top of the boxes will be aligned.
- - When there is not enough space to the right of an icon, the "Link copied" text will appear to the left of the icon over page text
+ - When there is not enough space to the right of an icon, the "Link copied" text will appear to the left of the icon overlapping the h3

+ ## Use Case F

+ Description: Screen Readers

+ - The accessible label will contain relevant, content specific titles for the screen reader to announce, e.g. “Copy [How can I stay informed about COVID-19 vaccines at VA] sharable link”.